Close-up of a flowering amaranth plant with dark red seed heads and purple foliage.

 Preserving Homegrown Feed

 Once your garden is producing more than your quail can eat fresh, it’s time to think about storage.
-Preserving your homegrown feed gives you year-round access to those extra nutrients, especially during winter months when fresh forage is scarce.
+That way you still have greens in winter.

 A glass jar filled with sprouting fenugreek seeds beside freshly sprouted greens on a wooden surface.

-Sprouting seeds indoors is an excellent way to keep nutrient-dense greens available all winter.
+Sprouting: Sprouting indoors is an easy winter option.
 Wheatgrass, alfalfa, and mung beans are especially fast and easy to sprout.
 All you need is a jar or tray, some cheesecloth, and a sunny windowsill or grow light.
 Offer fresh sprouts a few times a week to give your quail variety and support their overall health.

 Can I grow all of my quail’s feed?